turboapps/docs/building/working_with_turbo_studio/e-snapshot.md

 #### Capture Application Updates via Snapshot

-Container updates can be captured within TurboStudio via snapshots.
+Container updates can be captured within Turbo Studio via snapshots.

 Complete the following steps to capture an update via snapshots: